Sculpture to me is as much a visual pleasure as is it is a tactile experience.

 references.
 The unique perspective and Ana's rigorous training are what make her work so exceptional: as a designer she is unhinged from any technical restraints, and as an artist she if forever demanding that materials bend to her creative vision.

 For Khouri, designing jewelry is an art; it is about the myriad ways that a piece can take shape on the wearer, and the balance the work creates with the body.
 She focuses on limited edition pieces that look to the work of Calder, Serra and Bourgeois for guidance.
 Her approach is borne of the belief that jewelry, more than any other item, has the ability to create deep connection with the wearer.
 Another Khouri tenet is an insistence on bringing fine jewelry into the twenty-first century, so that women can appreciate wearing it without the requisite hauteur it once held.
-This attitude has formed a steady drumbeat under her ascent over the last few years.
-Her namesake line, which she officially began in 2006 - after making her first piece in 2002 - has grown steadily ever since, drawing the allegiance of a long list of likeminded women and, in the process, brought jewelry design a giant leap forward.
+Her namesake line, which started in 2006 has grown steadily ever since, drawing the allegiance of a long list of likeminded women and, in the process, brought jewelry design a giant leap forward.